seanpianka/tracing-layer-slack-discord/README.md

 - [`SlackForwardingLayer`], which sends an HTTP POST request (via [`tokio`] and [`reqwest`]) to a user-defined Slack webhook URL upon event creation.

 ## Installation

-For the bleeding edge, pull directly from master:
+Configure the dependencies and pull directly from GitHub:

 ```toml
 [dependencies]